italia/spid-cie-oidc-docs/docs/en/termini_acronimi.rst

       - An array of URLs regarding the identifiers of the higher-level Entities, Trust Anchor or Intermediary, that MUST issue an Entity Statement for their own subordinates.
     * - **Metadata Discovery**
       - Collection of Entity Configuration / Statements.
-It foes from a Leaf Entity up to the Trust Anchor
+It goes from a Leaf Entity up to the Trust Anchor
     * - **Trust Chain**
       - Validation Procedure of the sequence of Entity Configuration / Statements that have been collected through the Metadata Discovery, whose positive result is a final Metadata regarding